globulus/simi/README.md

 The [CodeBlocks](stdlib/CodeBlocks.simi) module is meant for easy (de)composition of Šimi code in order to manipulate it and facilitate its usage with [*gu* and *ivic*](#metaprogramming-and-deserialization---gu-and-ivic).
 Currently it holds the following classes:
 * **ClassCode** - converts a Class into code, allowing you to extract its name and body.
-* **ClassComposer** - allows for easy, fluent composition of a Class, starting with a name, and then adding fields, methods, or other code (e.g imports for mixins).
+* **ClassComposer** - allows for easy, fluent composition of a Class, starting with a name, and then adding fields, methods, or other code.
 You can extract the code with *getString* or the class with *getClass*.
 * **FunctionComposer** - allows for Function composition, starting either from name and params, or another base function.
 Allows for adding line functions, and extracting the code with *getString* or function itself with *getFunction*.
 * **FunctionCode** - converts a Function into code, allowing you to extract its name, parameters, arity, declaration, anonymous declaration, and body.